gengyu89/gengyu89.github.io/_posts/2020-09-13-leetcode-journey.markdown

 ![rb_tree](/img/in-post/post-leetcode-journey/Red-black_tree_example.png)

 Thanks to the innovative application of Red-Black Trees (time complexity: O[log N]) in the Linux kernel, searching in a dataset containing 1,000,000,000 elements requires 30 comparisons only.
-In contrast, the most naive approach (time complexity: O[N]) that traverses through an array linearly requires many more operations than this.
+In contrast, the most naive approach (time complexity: O[N]) that traverses through an array linearly requires many more operations.
 Since 2012 while studying in Canada, I have been fascinated by the beauty of data structures and the most well-known coding contest [Google Code Jam](https://codingcompetitions.withgoogle.com/codejam).
 In the computer industry, many people like me believe that skills in writing efficient codes make a gigantic difference (not only for ACM, particularly), for which I have been working much harder on learning algorithms rather than the syntactic aspect of programming languages.

 **Commonly-used data structures and algorithms**